 The main difference between Oracle JDK and OpenJDK is that Oracle JDK incorporates some commercial features.
 Rather than stripping these features to get conversions between Oracle JDK and OpenJDK, Oracle has committed to open source these commercial features into OpenJDK.
 This process already started with Java 9 and 10 and is continued with Java 11.

-Take a look at our suggested post on Java :
+Take a look at our Suggested Posts :

 Q: What are Java 11 Features?
 Ans:Below is a list of the main features included in Java 11 :